 Hi, my name’s Simon and I’m a snowboarding addict with a penchant for long-haul overland travel.
 I’ve spent the last decade-plus seeking out the snow across four continents, working variously in bars, ski resorts, and English language schools, stringing ski seasons together with periods of long-distance overland travel in between.

 I’ve done seasons in half a dozen countries, and been riding in another half-dozen; click here to read more, including reviews of every hill I’ve ridden.
+Also check out my dedicated Korea skiing website here.
 When there isn’t any snow to slide down the mountains on, you’ll find me hiking up them instead; my hiking pages should be of particular use if you’re planning to go hiking in & around Kyoto, Tokyo, Taipei, or Seoul.

 Between seasons, I’m either back home working, somewhere else working, or off travelling somewhere.
 These travel spells usually involve going overland as much as possible, forgoing the ease of a 2-hour flight to instead spend 2 days actually seeing the scenery through a bus window and checking out what the border towns & border crossings are like, or forgoing the torture of a 12-hour flight to instead make the overland journey from Europe to Asia a goal in its own right.
 When not actually engaged in such an overland Odyssey, I always have ideas knocking around for the next one and am constantly researching transportation options and keeping tabs on possible new routes opening up – for example, the easing of travel restrictions in Myanmar, and the year-on-year expansion of the Chinese high speed railway’s tentacles into the Chinese interior, are two things that have occupied much of my reading time recently.